-The INEC Chairman said;
+The INEC Chairman is quoted:

-“The commission shares your concern about the fuel situation in the country and its impact on transportation on election day,” Yakubu told leaders of the unions.
+“The commission shares your concern about the fuel situation in the country and its impact on transportation on election day,”

-“The truth is that our arrangement may be negatively affected by the non-availability of products.
+“The truth is that our arrangement may be negatively affected by the non-availability of products”

 “For this reason, the commission will this afternoon meet the Nigerian National Petroleum Company (NNPC) Limited to look into ways to ameliorate this situation.”

 Recall that the Russia-Ukraine war had driven up the international price of crude oil.
 Nigeria, even though a major oil producing country has zero refining capacity and has to import all fuel used in the country.